mmahdavian/semantic_visual_teach_repeat/README.md

 1. Clone and install https://github.com/mmahdavian/ORB_SLAM3

-I have used ZED2 camera and you can file
+I have used ZED2 camera and you can use this file: https://drive.google.com/file/d/1pnH8I0jPJyFRbS0umJ-sP9qohCG2cBOJ/view?usp=sharing
 2. You need a YOLOv3 model to detect objects in the environment.
 We have provided a trained model file you can use.
 It has been trained on 24 most common objects in the environment.
 Those objects are: person,bench,backpack,umbrella,handbag,suitcase,bottle,cup,bowl,banana,apple,chair,couch,bed,tv,laptop,mouse,remote,keyboard,microwave,oven,toaster,sink,clock https://drive.google.com/file/d/1S49rcLiUPrg4bG95tJpmsuYaCCiGi_Of/view?usp=sharing